-In addition to the personal exemption, you could also claim exemptions for your dependents.
-For tax purposes, a dependent is generally a child, parent, sibling or other relative who lives with you and receives at least half of their financial support from you.
+For tax purposes, a dependent is generally a child, parent, sibling or another relative who lives with you and receives at least half of their financial support from you.

 To give you a simple example, let’s say you were a single filer with two children, both of whom you were claiming as dependents.
 You would have been able to claim a personal exemption for tax year 2017 of $12,150 ($4,050 x 3).

-However, the personal exemption was eliminated for the the 2018 tax year because of the tax plan passed in 2017.
+However, the personal exemption was eliminated for the 2018 tax year because of the tax plan passed in 2017.
 That means you cannot claim any personal exemptions on your 2018 taxes or beyond.
 You may still need to use the exemption if you are filing an amended return for 2017 or any year before that.